uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/index.rst

   implementation-independent parameters.
 The shapes are usually described as memory descriptors (:struct:`dnnl::memory::desc`).

-* Primitive descriptors are at an abstraction level in between operation descriptors and primitives and can be used to inspect details of a specific primitive implementation like expected memory formats via queries to implement memory format propagation (see Memory format propagation) without having to fully instantiate a primitive.
+* Primitive descriptors are at the abstraction level in between operation descriptors and primitives.
+They combine both an operation descriptor and primitive attributes.
+Primitive descriptors can be used to query various primitive implementation details and, for example, to implement :ref:`memory format propagation <memory_format_propagation-label>` by inspecting expected memory formats via queries without having to fully instantiate a primitive. oneDNN may contain multiple implementations for the same primitive that can be used to perform the same particular computation.
+Primitive descriptors allow one-way iteration which allows inspecting multiple implementations.
+  The library is expected to order the implementations from most to least preferred, so it should always be safe to use the one that is chosen by default.

-* Primitives, which are most concrete, are actual computations that can be executed.
+* Primitives, which are the most concrete, embody actual computations that can be executed.

 On the API level: